Pen Portraits - School Improvement Team

 Sue is the founder of Westbridge Teaching School Alliance and CEO of Kingsbridge EIP SCITT; an outstanding provider of initial teacher training for both primary and secondary trainees.
 Sue is totally committed to raising standards and to providing all pupils, staff and trainee teachers with opportunities to excel.

-Sue successfully amalgamated two failing schools not a new primary school and took it to ‘Good’ in 12 months and ‘Outstanding’ in its next inspection.
-She specialises in school from within disadvantage areas.
+Sue successfully amalgamated two failing schools into a new primary school and took it to ‘Good’ in 12 months and ‘Outstanding’ in its next inspection.
+She specialises in schools within disadvantaged areas.

 Sue delivers middle and senior leadership training locally, nationally and internationally to both primary and secondary colleagues.
 She is a qualified coach and NLP practitioner.
 Sue has completed the UCL MAT Leaders programme and The Future Leaders Trust’s Executive Educators Programme.
 She has a Master qualification in Educational Studies.

-Sue continues to work with her Local Authority at a strategic advisory level, serving on the Wigan Educational Partnership Board, the System Leadership Group and as a School Improvement Lead on the School Improvement board.
-She also serves on the board for FASNA (Freedom and Autonomy for Schools – National Association).
+Sue continues to work with her Local Authority at a strategic advisory level, serving on the Wigan Education Partnership Board, the System Leadership Group and as a School Improvement Lead on the School Improvement Board.

 - Michelle Frost